 Remember, the term Halal investing is about investing in funds or transactions which are in compliance with Shariah Law.

 There’s an important distinction though, and that is, when you are investing according to Islamic law, it prohibits investment in certain types of companies industries, and investments (discussed in greater detail below).

 In addition, when you are investing according to the traditions of Shariah law, you are encouraged to invest in a socially responsible way, for example, investors are advised not to invest or engage their funds in industries that are closely linked or associated with things like smoking, alcohol or pornography (more on this below).

 Having reviewed the above, there are many options for halal investment in Canada, and halal investment options in the USA, both are in accordance with Shariah law, and these will be reviewed below.

-In addition, halal life insurance in the USA and Shariah-compliant forex trading is also gaining popularity in the USA and Canada who wish to invest according to Islamic law, so, we’ll cover that as well.
+In addition, halal life insurance in the USA and Shariah-compliant forex trading is also gaining popularity in the USA and Canada for people who wish to invest according to Islamic law, so, we’ll cover that as well.

 So, the first question is … is the stock market halal, but, before we move on, you should watch this short two minute Youtube video that discusses “what is halal investing?”
 The video provides an excellent short synopsis around the basics of halal investing, and will provide further context as we move through this article: